census-instrumentation/opencensus-website/content/guides/http/go/net_http/server.md

 		Handler: originalHandler, // The handler you'd have used originally }

-	// Now use the instrumnted handler
+	// Now use the instrumented handler
 	if err := http.ListenAndServe(":9999", och); err != nil {
 		log.Fatalf("Failed to run the server: %v", err)
 	}